 Hangerworld Foam Garment Protectors

-These foam guards (Amazon) for wire hangers are a sturdy, affordable way to get started on organizing your closet, and you don’t have to get rid of all those wire hangers you already have.
+These foam guards for wire hangers are a sturdy, affordable way to get started on organizing your closet, and you don’t have to get rid of all those wire hangers you already have.
 However, they don’t last forever and can be tricky to apply without tearing.

-15. Smart Doorbell
+15. Smart doorbell

 Now that you’re in charge of your castle, you can benefit from knowing who’s at the door—even when you’re not home.
 A Wi-Fi enabled smart doorbell lets you see when that important package is delivered, when the kids get home from school, and who dares knock during the dinner hour.

-This video doorbell (Amazon) lets you see and speak to visitors whether you’re upstairs or in your office across town.
-It starts at under $200 and is easy to install on your own.
+This video doorbell lets you see and speak to visitors whether you’re upstairs or in your office across town.
+It starts at under $100 and is easy to install on your own.
 The motion detector has had some glitches, so be aware that it may capture people as they walk away, instead of as they approach your door.

 Anko Wireless Doorbell

-16. Iron and Ironing Board
+16. Iron and ironing board

 In order to stay presentable at work and keep tablecloths in their best condition, you need an iron and ironing board.
 Make sure you complete your ironing setup with extras like a squirt bottle and spray starch so your shirts and trousers look just as crisp as when they were new.